 Confirming a diagnosis

 If asthma is likely, a ‘trial of treatment’ will be given to see if your child gets better.
-Even if they don’t have asthma, the medicines won't do them any harm.
+Even if they don’t have asthma, the doses of medicines prescribed are very low.
+The benefits of taking them far outweigh any potential side effects.

 If a diagnosis is unclear or your child doesn’t respond to the trial of treatment, tests may be carried out.
 Often, a ‘watch and wait’ approach will be taken.
 You might be asked to keep a record of symptoms and note down anything that seems to make them better or worse.